mshajarrazip/mlflow-docker-compose/README.md

 > are different, then the client will end up assuming that the container-relative paths are available
 > on the host, which will cause permission errors.

+## Scenario 4: MLFLow with Remote Tracking Server, Backend and Artifacts Store

 ### MSSQL Server as Backend URI

 To spin up an mssql container and have the backend URI point to the `mlflow` database on this server do: